detunjiSamuel/fit-frame/app/src/main/java/com/example/contexttrigger/triggers/ReadMe.md

 - getNotificationMessage(): A method that returns the message of the notification to be displayed.

-- handle(): A method that defines how trigger would process new information received.
+- handle(context , createdBy , data ): A method that defines how trigger would process
+  new information received.